IgorWnek/deno-aidevs-cli/README.md

 ### Environment Variables

-The application requires the following environment variables:
+The application requires the following environment variables to be set:

 - `USERNAME` - Username for authentication
 - `PASSWORD` - Password for authentication